wumb0/website/content/posts/dat-boinary.md

 ## Flag Captured
-Since the meme id was being read in using `fread` and not `fgets` I was able to put the /bin/sh string right at the beginning of the meme id while still being able to set the GOT entry for `strlen` to the leaked `system` address.
+Since the meme id was being read in using `fread` and not `fgets` I was able to put a null terminated /bin/sh string right at the beginning of the meme id while still being able to set the GOT entry for `strlen` to the leaked `system` address.
 I chose `strlen` here because it is run on command and has the meme id buffer as its only argument.
 I followed the following steps to make this work:

 1. Set the meme id to [/bin/sh\x00][0xc-8 bytes junk][address of strlen GOT entry][10 bytes extra to satisfy the read]
 2. Set the meme dankness back to 5 in order to overwrite the meme content